awslabs/aws-mobile-appsync-sdk-android/README.md

 ## License

-This library is licensed under the Amazon Software License.
+This library is licensed under the Apache License 2.0.